esper-io/esper-cli/README.md

 ```

 #### 3. active
-Active sub command used to set and unset active device and show active device information with no options.
+Active sub command used to set and reset active device and show active device information with no options.
 ```sh
 $ espercli device active [OPTIONS]
 ```